swharden/Python-GUI-examples/2016-07-30_qt_matplotlib_sine_scroll/README.md

 * if the "keep updating" box is checked and the add buttin is hit, it does more and more!

 ![demo](demo.gif)

+### Misc notes
+If you get `ImportError: No module named 'matplotlibwidget'`, ensure you are in the same folder as `matplotlibwidget.py` which is now provided with this example.